-The hindcast/forecast model simulation is manifested by 5000 runs using Monte Carlo Markov chains for 6 model parameters:
+The hindcast/forecast simulation is manifested by 5000 runs using Monte Carlo Markov chains for 6 model parameters:

 |Variable 1||Latent period [days]|